fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-network-windows-lab.md

 ### Sample code

-To open Devmanm, simple select `Settings` in the Windows Menu, then select `Network & Internet`, then the submenu `Ethernet`.
+To open Ethernet Properties, simple select `Settings` in the Windows Menu, then select `Network & Internet`, then the submenu `Ethernet`.

+In Windows 11, do a search for `Network Connection` and confirm the result.
+Mark your adapter and select `Properties` from the context menu.

 ### Sample output

-To see the network adapters, simply click on the link 'Change adapter options'
+To see the network adapters, simply click on the link `Change adapter options`.

 ![itop](./img/biti-ipm-network-windows-settings.png)